mnaganov/mnaganov.github.io/2026/05/spectral-correction-of-phantom-audio.md

 for the same purpose.

 So in my Ambisonics simulation I tried a couple of things.
-First I tried creating a lot of sources behind the listener, spread across the entire rear hemisphere, each source playing its own random pink noise source.
+First I tried creating a lot of sources behind the listener, spread across the entire rear hemisphere, each playing its own random pink noise.
 When listened in headphones via **BinauralRenderer** it sounded quite enveloping.
 However, trying to equalize the frontal sources to have the same spectral profile yielded unsatisfactory results.

 Then I restricted the simulated diffuse field to two uncorrelated rear sources, placed in symmetry with the front sources, that means at **±138°**.